MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ### Busy on busy when in a call

 Busy on busy when in a call (also called "busy options") lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
 New or incoming calls can be rejected with a busy signal or can be routed accordingly to the user's unanswered settings.
-Regardless of how their busy options are configured, users in a call or conference or those with a call on hold are not prevented from initiating new calls or conferences.
+Regardless of how their busy options are configured, users in a call or conference or those with a call on hold aren't prevented from initiating new calls or conferences.
 This setting is set to **Not enabled** by default.

 - **Not enabled** No busy option is enabled and new or incoming calls can still go to the user while the user is already in a call.
 - **Enabled** New or incoming calls will be rejected with a busy signal.
 - **Unanswered** The user's unanswered settings will be used, such as routing to voicemail or forwarding to another user.
-- **User controlled** This option is not currently functional; if set, this will be read as setting the value to **Not enabled**.
+- **User controlled** This option isn't currently functional; if set, this will be read as setting the value to **Not enabled**.

 ### Web PSTN calling